bonolo1/garden-ai/README.md

   _Note: Check to ensure that the virtual environment has been activated_

-12. Select garden.py and run the progrm
+12. Select garden.py and run the program

 ## Usage <a name="usage"><a>